goinggo/MongoDB-Workshop/04-indexing.md

 * Without indexes every document must be scanned (Collection Scan).
 * Indexes can be applied to a set of fields and sub-fields.
 * If the data needed is in the index, it can be used directly for results.
-* Indexes use a B-tree daya structure.
+* Indexes use a B-tree data structure.

 ![Index With Query](04-images/index-with-query.png)
 **Diagram of a query selecting documents using an index.
 MongoDB narrows the query by scanning the range of documents with values of score less than 30.**